vcz-fr/TheFollowUp/_posts/2018/01/2018-01-09-noon-confusion.md

     url: "https://ell.stackexchange.com/questions/152603/why-11-am-1-hour-1200-pm"
     dead: false

-tweet: "On the oddity of the AM PM hour system when 11am + 1 hour is 12pm"
+message: "On the oddity of the AM PM hour system when 11am + 1 hour is 12pm"
 ---